 On 22 September, the acclaimed new Egypt galleries at Bolton Museum opened to an incredible 10,000 first-day visitors.
-The exhibition design and fit-out was handled from concept to installation by Leach Studio, who worked alongside client Bolton Council and main contractor Willmott Dixon.
+The exhibition design and fit-out was handled from concept to installation by Core, who worked alongside client Bolton Council and main contractor Willmott Dixon.

 Funded entirely by Bolton Council, six gallery spaces have been completely renovated, with new designs telling the story of Bolton Museum’s exceptional Ancient Egypt collection.
-Leach Studio were responsible for the design of the gallery spaces, artefact displays and visitor engagements and were involved from concept design through to completion.
+Core were responsible for the design of the gallery spaces, artefact displays and visitor engagements and were involved from concept design through to completion.

-An introductory exhibition, also designed by Leach Studio is funded by the DCMS & Wolfson Foundation and gives visitors a fresh first impression of the museum through an introduction to the people of Bolton.
+An introductory exhibition, also designed by Core is funded by the DCMS & Wolfson Foundation and gives visitors a fresh first impression of the museum through an introduction to the people of Bolton.